VenturianTome/VenturianTome/src/chapter_1.md

-# Welcome To The Site / Introduction
+# Welcome to VenturianTome!
+## > A place to store the lore <

 Welcome to VenturianTome, a site dedicated to keeping track of everything VenturianTale and providing sources for all of the information that we find!

 I am V, the main admin of the site.
 If you want to learn more about me or need to contact me, please do so at the links on [this page.](chapter_2.html)

-**WARNING**: This is a compltely *fan-made* site.
+> **WARNING**: This is a compltely *fan-made* site.
 The Siblings are not involved in creating this site in way other than providing the information through their videos.
 The Admins will try to source everything as much as possible.

 ## Enjoy!
 Feel free to peruse this dictionary of characters and pages.
 All of this information comes directly from the VT Sibling's videos or other social medias, followed by timestamps and sources for each bit of information.